 Things to avoid while building MVP

-In August I’ll join Antler startup accelerator program in Stockholm which is aimed to help to find co-founders and found a startup.
+In August I’ll join the Antler startup accelerator program in Stockholm, which is aimed at helping people find co-founders and start a company.

-As a technical co-founder, it’s important to make an MVP most effectively.
-This blog post would be a reminder for me about things that should be avoided.
+As a technical co-founder, it’s important to build an MVP as effectively as possible.
+This blog post is a reminder to myself about the things I should avoid.

-Use stack that you have the most experience with.
-It might be not the most suited stack out there to solve the problem, but it’s very likely the most efficient one in terms of product delivery speed.
+Use the stack you already have the most experience with.
+It might not be the “perfect” stack to solve the problem, but it’ll almost always be the most efficient in terms of product delivery speed.
 After all, you’re building an MVP.
-It shouldn’t be the optimal solution, just the fastest one to implement.
+It doesn’t need to be the optimal solution — just the fastest one to implement.

-Boring stacks tend to have less unknows because they’re old and you’ve already worked with them.
-Check also great Dan McKinley’s essay Choose boring technology.
+Boring stacks usually have fewer unknowns because they’ve been around longer and you’ve probably worked with them before.
+Also check out Dan McKinley’s great essay Choose boring technology.

 Don’t overengineer

-Stick to your stack as much as possible and avoid adding new technologies and programming languages.
+Stick to your stack as much as possible and avoid piling on new technologies and languages.

-Do you think you absolutely need to add RabbitMQ for queueing messages and React + Redux for rendering UI?
-No, you probably would be better off implementing that using your current stack.
-For example, a message queue could be stored in MySQL and the UI could be rendered in a plain HTML with a touch of JS.
+Think you absolutely need RabbitMQ for queueing messages and React + Redux for rendering the UI?
+Probably not.
+You’re better off implementing that using what you already have.
+For example, a message queue could live in MySQL and the UI could be rendered in plain HTML with a touch of JS.

 Don’t learn new technologies